 In the summer of 1784, Robbie Burns became acquainted with a group of girls who called themselves The Belles of Mauchline.
 One member of the group was Jean Armour, the daughter of a fellow Mason.
 Robbie fell in love with her.

 While they were courting, Elizabeth Paton, his mother's servant girl, gave birth to his illegitimate daughter.
 Within the next couple of years, Jean would become pregnant with Robbie's twin son and daughter.
 At this time, Robbie was also dating a girl named Mary Campbell.

-Robbie wanted to marry Jean Armour, but her furious father forbade her from marrying him and sent her to stay with her uncle.
-Realizing that he was really in no financial position to marry Jean, Robbie accepted an offer to work in Jamaica as the bookkeeper for a slave plantation.
+Robbie wanted to marry Jean Armour, but her irate father forbade her from marrying him and sent her to stay with her uncle.
+Realizing that he was in no financial position to marry Jean, Robbie accepted an offer to work in Jamaica as the bookkeeper for a slave plantation.

 He loathed slavery, (and later wrote a poem called The Slave's Lament) but he was desperate.
 Unfortunately, he couldn't afford passage on a ship to Jamaica.
 So, taking a friend's advice, to earn the money, he decided to publish a collection of his poems.

 On April 3rd, 1786, Robert Burns submitted proposals to John Wilson, a printer in Kilmarnock, to publish his collection, Scotch Poems.
 The volume appeared three months later as Poems, Chiefly in the Scottish Dialect.

 It was an accurate title, as Burns wrote poetry in a Gaelic dialect, in English, and in a combination of both languages.
 The book became an overnight sensation, and soon, Burns was famous throughout Scotland.